Hope Hicks: Counselor to the president

-In the news

-In January 2017, Hicks was included on the Forbes 30 Under 30 list, having "served as a one-woman press team" for Trump's presidential campaign.

-On March 4, 2019, the House Judiciary Committee sent a letter to Hicks requesting information regarding alleged obstruction of justice by the current administration.
-(She was mentioned over 180 times in Robert Mueller's report on Russian election interference and possible obstruction of justice; the report was released on April 18, 2019.)
-The Committee subpoenaed documents and her testimony on May 21, 2019.
-On June 4, 2019, the Trump White House invoked executive privilege, directing Hicks to not provide any documents related to her employment in the Trump administration.
-She agreed to testify in a closed-door session on June 19, 2019, during which lawyers for the Trump administration forbade Hicks from answering questions 155 times, claiming that due to "absolute immunity", Hicks "may not speak about anything that occurred during the time of her employment in the White House as a close adviser to the President".
-Hicks testified on the scheduled date, and also complied with the White House request to not answer questions.
-On July 18, 2019, unredacted search warrant documents from the Michael Cohen criminal case were released, and it appeared a strong possibility that Hicks had known about hush payments made by Michael Cohen on behalf of Donald Trump before the dates she had previously claimed.

 On October 1, 2020, it was announced that Hicks had tested positive for COVID-19.
-Because of her positive test and her recent travels with the president, President Trump and first lady Melania Trump were also tested.
+Because of her positive test and her recent travels with the president, President Trump and First Lady Melania Trump were also tested.
 Hours later, Trump announced that both he and Melania had tested positive and would immediately go into quarantine at the White House.

-The New York Times reported in June 2022 that, in the weeks after the 2020 election Trump falsely insisted had been stolen from him, some of his aides quietly disagreed with him.
+The New York Times reported in June 2022 that, in the weeks after the 2020 election Trump insisted had been stolen from him, some of his aides quietly disagreed with him.
 Hicks advised Trump to move on, leading him to say, "Well, Hope doesn’t believe in me," to which she replied, "No, I don’t.
 Nobody’s convinced me otherwise."
 She disappeared from public view in the final weeks of Trump's presidency.

+Post-White House

 On October 25, 2022, Hicks sat for a "transcribed interview" with the United States House Select Committee on the January 6 Attack.
-Part of the interview, which was also revealed to have been videotaped, was televised during the committee's December 19, 2022 public hearing, featured Hicks stating that during a conversation about his legacy, Trump told her "something along the lines of 'nobody will care about my legacy if I lose ... the only thing that matters is winning.'"
+Part of the interview, which was videotaped, was televised during the committee's December 19, 2022, public hearing.
+It featured Hicks stating that during a conversation about his legacy, Trump told her "something along the lines of 'nobody will care about my legacy if I lose ... the only thing that matters is winning.'"

+On April 1, 2024, it was reported Hicks would testify for the prosecution in the Trump hush money criminal trial.
+On May 3, 2024, she did so.
+She provided some detail on Trump's relationship with former American Media Inc. head David Pecker during the 2016 Republican Party presidential primaries and also on how Trump wanted his alleged affairs with Stormy Daniels and Karen McDougal covered up to avoid embarrassment against him and his family in the wake of the Access Hollywood tape release.

+In November, Hicks stated her intention of voting for Donald Trump in the 2024 presidential election.

+In August 2025, Hicks was appointed chief operating officer (COO) of Devil May Care Media, the media company founded by Megyn Kelly, where she is responsible for business development, operations, and expansion of the company’s podcast and digital content network.